Service Learning FAQs

 If I want to do an INMED service-learning experience, do I have to take an INMED Hybrid Course first?

-Yes, you are required to complete the appropriate INMED Hybrid Course as part of the INMED Diploma Programs.
-To participate in an INMED Diploma Program, please submit an application for the INMED Diploma in International Medicine & Public Health Diploma or the INMED Diploma in International Public Health, depending upon which one you are interested in and qualify for.
+Yes, you are required to complete the appropriate INMED Hybrid Course prior to participating in an INMED Service-Learning experience, which are all part of the INMED Diploma Programs.
+We realize that this Course requires added study, commitment, and expense.
+We have also discovered that learners are much better prepared, enjoy superior learning experiences, and received stronger supervisor evaluations.
+To participate in an INMED Diploma Program, please submit an application for the INMED Diploma in International Medicine & Public Health Diploma, the INMED Diploma in International Nursing & Public Health Diploma, or the INMED Diploma in International Public Health, depending upon which one you are interested in and qualify for.

 When can I do an INMED service-learning experience?
 Are there set starting dates?
 What is the duration of the program?